EPCCed/ATI-ResComp-Service-docs/intel/introduction.rst

 **Build arena**

 Complementing the Secure Safe Haven, but sitting outside of it, is the **build arena**.
-The build arena provides a project with project-specific virtual machines.
-A project's researcher administrators and researcher developers have administrator rights sufficient to install and configure the computational and data analysis environment required by their project's researchers.
+The build arena provides a project with a project-specific virtual machine.
+The project's researcher administrators and researcher developers can use their virtual machine to build a `Docker <https://www.docker.com/>`_ image with the computational and data analysis environment required by their project's researchers.

-Virtual machines allow outbound connections to hosts external to Atiras, to allow for software to be downloaded and installed in the virtual machines.
+To assist this, the project's researcher administrators and researcher developers have administrator rights within their project's virtual machine.
+The virtual machines allow outbound connections to hosts external to Atiras, to allow for software to be downloaded and installed in their virtual machine, and their Docker image constructed.

-Once a virtual machine has been configured, it is deployed, by EPCC's Systems Development Team, into the Secure Safe Haven, where it becomes available as a virtual machine for a project's researchers.
+Once a Docker image has been configured, it is deployed, by EPCC's Systems Development Team, into the Secure Safe Haven, where it becomes available as a virtual machine for a project's researchers.
 Depending on the project, a researcher developer may retain administrator rights on the deployed virtual machine to be able to make configuration changes and fixes for the project's researchers.

 Each virtual machine runs CentOS Linux release 7.5.
 They are configured with 4 CPUs, 16GB memory and ~60GB disk space to allow for software assembly and testing.
 Once deployed into the Secure Safe Haven the number of cores, available RAM and disk space are extended.